 Maximum Contaminant Level (MCL) - the highest level of a contaminant that is allowed in drinking water.
-MCLs If present, elevated levels of lead can are set as close to the MCLGs as feasible using the best available treatment technology.
+If present, elevated levels of lead car MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

-Maximum Contaminant Level Goal (MCLG) - the level of a contaminant in drinking water below which there is no for pregnant women and young children. known or expected risk to health.
+Maximum Contaminant Level Goal (MCLG) - the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

 Maximum Residual Disinfectant Level (MRDL) - the highest level of a disinfectant allowed in drinking water There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-Maximum Residual Disinfectant Level Goal (MRDLG) - the level of a drinking water disinfectant below which local public water system is responsible for there is no known or expected risk to health.
+Maximum Residual Disinfectant Level Goal (MRDLG) - the level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.